Eurydia/practice-linux-powershell/README.md

-# practice-scripting-languages
+# practice-linux-powershell

-A collection of scripting language exercises.
+A collection of Linux and PowerShell exercises.